Why a morning ritual changes everything

 -

 Body.
 How do you want to feel physically?
-Maybe it's gentle stretching, a short walk, or simply eating breakfast sitting down instead of standing at the counter.
+Maybe it's gentle stretching, a short slow walk, or simply eating breakfast sitting down — a chance to practise mindful eating instead of standing at the counter.

 -